Gatekeeping (communication): Network gatekeeping theory

 A typology of combinations of these characteristics then allows for evaluation of potential interactions between the gatekeeper and the gated based on the number and type of attributes an individual has.
 Her discussion about "the gated" resonates with audience gatekeeping in that both empowers the message recipients in the process of gatekeeping.

 The process of gatekeeping has extended from the traditional act of deciding what news is the best news but information in general.
-According to Marcelo Thomas, there are actors called intermediaries that are involved with the architecture of information we come in contact with.
+According to Marcelo Thompson, there are actors called intermediaries that are involved with the architecture of information we come in contact with.
 They are making decisions about the structure as well as the content of our information.
 These decisions make these intermediaries technological gatekeepers.
 This provision of information for an organization's member as well as those outside that organization is less about Agenda Setting media outcomes but a practical approach to usability.
 An example of this role would be a content manager for a company's knowledge database.
 All of the articles and reference materials are curated and updated by these managers.
 While they may work in teams with oversight, the fact remains that decision are made about the content that will exist on the site and how it is displayed.

 Audience gatekeeping

-Along with Web 2.0 environment, users have begun playing a greater role in producing and (re)distributing online news items via online social networks such as Twitter and Facebook.
+In online environment, users have begun playing a greater role in producing and (re)distributing online news items via social media such as Twitter and Facebook.
 Shoemaker and Vos (2011) theorized such practice as "audience gatekeeping".
-According to them (2011), audience gatekeeping is the process in which users "pass along already available news items and comment on them" based on the user's own set of criteria about the newsworthiness" (p.113).
+According to them (2011), audience gatekeeping is the process in which users "pass along already available news items and comment on them" based on the user's own set of criteria about the newsworthiness" (p.
+113).
 Kwon et al. (2013) adapted the theory of audience gatekeeping to explore what channels are mainly adopted for Twitter audiences to filter and share news contents.
 The notion of audience gatekeeping consists with Luke Goode's (2009) discussion on metajournalism, whereby users' role in reprocessing and rebroadcasting the existing online contents are as equally emphasized as users' original creation in nurturing citizen journalism as reshaping the existing hierarchy of the journalism system.
 Kwon et al. (2013) also found that re-processed news items by user-generated content websites, or social media, are more frequently adopted by Twitter users than the direct news times from traditional mass media organizations, confirming the empowering role of ordinary online users in retelling and redistributing news agendas to networked publics.